-FISCAL INFORMATION (continued) TUITION DIFFERENTIAL FEE REQUEST FOR 2012-13 e Date University Board of Trustees Approval Date: June 7, 2012 Implementation Date (month/year): August 2012 Campus or Cer nter Location Campus or Center Location to which the Tuition Differential fee will apply (If the entire university, indicate as such): Entire University Undergraduat e Course(s) Course(s).
+FISCAL INFORMATION (continued) TUITION DIFFERENTIAL FEE REQUEST FOR 2012-13

+Effective e Date University Board of Trustees Approval Date: June 7, 2012 Implementation Date (month/year): August 2012 Campus or Cen ter Location Campus or Center Location to which the Tuition Differential fee will apply (If the entire university, indicate as such): Entire University Undergraduate e Course(s) Course(s).
 (If the tuition differential fee applies to all university undergraduate courses, indicate as such.
-If not, also provide a rationale for the differentiation among courses): All undergraduate courses Current and Proposed Increase in the Tuition Differential Fee Current Undergraduate Tuition Differential per credit hour: \$21.42 Percentage tuition differential fee increase (calculated as a percentage of the sum of base tuition plus tuition differential): 15% \$ Increase in tuition differential per credit hour: \$18.71 \$ Increase in tuition differential for 30 credit hours: \$561.30 Projected Differential Revenue Generated Incremental differential fee revenue generated in 2012-13 (projected): \$4.6 million Total differential fee revenue generated in 2012-13 (projected): \$9,935,500 Intended Need-based aid will be provided to qualifying students using 309 activities to increase retention, hire adjuncts to offer additional co and to hire regular faculty in STEM and other critical areas at the % of the funds.
-Remaining funds (70%) will be used in ourse sections in high demand general education courses, Describe the Impact to the Institution if There will be a significant negative impact on availability of required courses, resulting in inability to continue education
+If not, also provide a rationale for the differentiation among courses): All undergraduate courses Current and Proposed Increase Current Undergraduate Tuition Differential per credit hour: \$21.42 Percentage tuition differential fee increase (calculated as a percentage of the sum of base tuition plus tuition differential): 15% \$ Increase in tuition differential per credit hour: \$18.71 \$ Increase in tuition differential for 30 credit hours: \$561.30 Projected Differential Revenue Generated Incremental differential fee revenue generated in 2012-13 (projected): \$4.6 million Total differential fee revenue generated in 2012-13 (projected): \$9,935,500 Intended Need-based aid will be provided to qualifying students using 30% activities to increase retention, hire adjuncts to offer additional co and to hire regular faculty in STEM and other critical areas at the 6 of the funds.
+Remaining funds (70%) will be used in ourse sections in high demand general education courses, Describe the Impact to the Institution if There will be a significant negative impact on availability of requi obtain required courses, resulting in inability to continue education time to degree and excess hours from taking unnecessary courses Request to Modify or Waive red general education course sections, students' ability to on, larger class sizes, decreased graduation rates, increased ses if required courses are not available. (this section is applicable only if HB 7135 is signed by the Govern 30% intended uses criteria ident nor and the university wishes to request a change to the 70% /